huggingface/blog/sentiment-analysis-python.md

 trainer.push_to_hub()
 ```

-Now, let's use [pipeline class](https://huggingface.co/docs/transformers/main_classes/pipelines) to analyze two new movie reviews and see how your model predicts its sentiment:
+Now that you have pushed the model to the Hub, you can use it [pipeline class](https://huggingface.co/docs/transformers/main_classes/pipelines) to analyze two new movie reviews and see how your model predicts its sentiment with just two lines of code 🤯:

 ```python
 from transformers import pipeline